 Have you ever been in a new coffee shop, bought your drink and they give you a loyalty card and stamp it two or three times to start the card off?
 You probably thought ‘wow what a nice thing to do’, right?

-Well, it might be the cynic in me, or the reams and reams of behavioural science based evidence, but there is a psychological ulterior motive behind this seemingly nice action.
+Well, it might be the cynic in me, or the reams of behavioural science-based evidence, but there is a psychological ulterior motive behind this seemingly nice action.

 Collection bias is the idea that you’re already invested in collecting a certain object and you’re already close to your goal so continue down this path.
 With the coffee card, despite only buying one coffee, you’re three out of ten stamps towards a free cup of coffee.
 If you’re collecting a particular set of cards, and you’re one away from completion, you’re less likely to change tact even if your hand’s been static for a while.

 The fact is, you still have to buy seven more coffees spending about £22 to get one free £3 cup of coffee, and the shop can discontinue those loyalty cards at any time.
 You still have the chance of not getting that final card before someone else completes their hand.
 However, the collection bias keeps us coming back, trying to complete the collection and achieve our overall aim.

 Another way to make use of collection bias is a points-based system that can be exchanged for prizes.
 Sometimes you can unlock exclusive content or merch that cannot be bought anywhere else.
 Collection bias plus the social capital of having things that you can’t buy anywhere else is a ridiculously good motivator.

 So, why is this important for business?
 We all know that the cost of trying to get new customers is way higher than trying to retain existing ones.
 So why wouldn’t we do whatever we can to keep those customers coming back time and time again?